Team

 Gerard Boink, MD, PhD

-CEO, co-founder
+CSO, co-founder

 Cardiologist and one of the leading experts on gene therapy for cardiac arrhythmias